iron-os/iron-os/README.md

 with chromium as it's gui.

 ## image
-the image of chnobli should be for all uses the same
+the image of iron should be for all uses the same

 ## Image vs Packages
-In chnobli there are two ways to add software either in the rootfs or via packages.
+In iron there are two ways to add software either in the rootfs or via packages.

 The rootfs is updated bi yearly and if vulnerabilities are discovered